 What Is the VA Disability Rating for Neck Surgery?

 If the procedure involves spinal fusion (arthrodesis), the condition is rated under the ankylosis criteria.
 Spinal fusion is when two or more vertebrae are permanently joined together to limit motion in a painful area.
-Since this limits flexibility, the VA may assign a higher rating depending on the severity and location of the fusion.

 Temporary Total Disability for Neck Surgery

-You may qualify for temporary 100% VA disability compensation while you recover from neck surgery.
-This benefit is granted under 38 C.F.R. § 4.30, which covers convalescent ratings for veterans unable to work due to surgery or serious treatment.
-To be eligible, your neck surgery must meet one of the following conditions:
+Under 38 C.F.R. § 4.30, you may qualify for a temporary 100% VA disability compensation while recovering from neck surgery.
+This covers convalescent ratings for veterans unable to work due to surgery or serious treatment.

 • It required at least one month of recovery time, OR